vinceq-usgs/dyfi4/docs/introduction.rst

 - For an in-depth look at DYFI architecture and operations, see the :doc:`Technical Guide <technical-guide>`.

 - For notes on the implemention of DYFI (and possible guidance on installing it on your own system), see the :doc:`Implementation Guide <implementation-guide>`.

+- For the formatting of questionnaire entries, in case you wish to create a separate questionnaire, see the :doc:`DYFI Questionnaire API <dyfi-questionnaire-api>`.

 - Code documentation can be found in the :doc:`Program List <modules>`.